A beauty routine can help keep our skin looking healthy

 Sheet masks soaked with an essence or serum are applied to the face and left on for a period of time, usually ranging from 10-20 minutes.
 Regular face masks go on like a cream or gel and are rinsed off after a set amount of time.

-Sheet masks are relatively inexpensive so you can try out a ton of different ones.
 Using a sheet mask is a fun part of my skincare regimen.
 I like to take the time my mask sits on to read or watch a tv show.
 (Later I’ll give you tips on how to make the most of your masks via my favorite sheet mask hacks!)

 Eye Creams

-The skin around your eyes is the thinnest skin on your face and is more prone to being dry and wrinkling.
+The skin around your eyes is the thinnest and most sensitive skin on your face and is more prone to being dry and wrinkling.
 Because there are fewer oil glands in the area, your regular moisturizer won’t do here.
 Your eyes can age up to 10 times faster than the rest of your face.
 So the earlier you start taking care of them, the better.

 Eye creams are formulated specifically for this delicate skin and since it’s such a small area, a little bit of product goes a long way.
 They range in what they treat from keeping the skin hydrated, fighting and preventing dark circles to reducing puffiness and fine lines.
+The latter are especially useful to those with very fair skin.

 Moisturizers & Night Creams*